Sexual Abuse Lawyers in North Carolina

 Furthermore, our commitment to sexual abuse survivors goes beyond our legal work.
 We are regularly involved in community efforts to raise awareness about the unfortunate commonality of sexual assault in our society.
 For instance, we are a proud sponsor of CHILD USA’s 4th Annual Awards Ceremony.
 As the leading nonprofit organization advocating against child abuse in the United States, CHILD USA combines research and legal analysis to design effective public policy to mitigate and end child abuse.

-With multiple offices located throughout North Carolina, Lanier Law Group, P.A. is ready to serve you.
+With multiple offices located throughout North Carolina, including Asheville, Raleigh, and Charlotte, Lanier Law Group, P.A. is ready to serve you.
 We offer contingency fee services, meaning there are no upfront costs for you, and in the event that we do not recover compensation in your case, you do not owe us a dime.

 Contact us online or call (855) 757-4204 to request your free initial consultation.
 Se habla español.